SpartnerNL/laravel-excel-docs/4.x/exports/exporting.md

 ## Multiple sheets

+By default, an Export writes to a single sheet.
 To allow the export to have multiple sheets, the `WithMultipleSheets` concern should be used.
 The `sheets()` method expects an array of sheet export objects to be returned.

 ```php
 namespace App\Exports;